appcelerator-forks/ti-debugger/README.md

 When you are done cleaning up, hit refresh in the browser.

-#### Node Inspector takes a long time to start up.
+#### Titanium Debugger takes a long time to start up.

 Try setting --no-preload to true.
 This option disables searching disk for *.js at startup.
-Code will still be loaded into Node Inspector at runtime, as modules are required.
+Code will still be loaded into Titanium Debugger at runtime, as modules are required.

 #### How do I debug Mocha unit-tests?